David Hume Kennerly: Professional life

-Kennerly photographed major meetings, events, and trips during President Ford's tenure in office.
+Kennerly photographed major meetings, events, and trips during Ford's tenure in office.
 He also arranged unique access for photographic colleagues from the magazines, newspapers, and wire service during that period.
 More than 50 photographers were granted exclusives with President Ford.
 His staff consisted of four other photographers who divided coverage of the First Lady and Vice President, as well as presidential duties.
 He also directed the White House photo lab that was run by the military as part of the White House Communications Agency.
 Kennerly's White House photographs and negatives are physically housed at the Gerald R. Ford Presidential Library in Ann Arbor, Michigan, on the campus of Ford's alma mater, the University of Michigan.
 Many of his photos are also on display at the Gerald R. Ford Presidential Museum in Grand Rapids, Michigan.

 In late March 1975, Kennerly accompanied U.S. Army Chief of Staff General Frederick Weyand who had been dispatched on a presidential mission to South Vietnam to assess what was becoming a rapidly deteriorating military situation.
 The president privately told Kennerly he wanted his view of what was happening.

 In his autobiography Ford wrote, "I knew David wouldn't try to give me any propaganda about 'enemy body counts' or 'light at the end of the tunnel.'
 He had been shot at many times by the North Vietnamese.
 As an American, he felt ashamed that we weren't doing more to help a loyal ally, and he thought that once I saw the photographs he took of the suffering there, I would have a better feel for what we had to do."
 Kennerly flew around the country, escaped from Nha Trang before it fell to the advancing communists, was shot at by retreating South Vietnamese soldiers at Cam Ranh Bay, and landed under fire in Phnom Penh, Cambodia, for a quick visit and assessment of the situation.
 When he returned from the trip, both Weyand's and Kennerly's assessments were bleak.
 The President ordered that Kennerly's stark black-and-white photos of the tragedy be put up in the halls of the West Wing of the White House to remind the staff just how bad things were.
 Saigon fell a month later.
 Before the fall, Ford had ordered the evacuation of the last Americans and many Vietnamese who had been working for the United States.
 The photos that Kennerly took on that mission helped convince Ford to open the doors to allow tens of thousands of other Vietnamese refugees into the country.